Personal statement by Melody Hawtin B.A.Hons

 We opened Melody Art from Alresford in 2003 with much encouragement from my brother Richard who runs Discovery safaris on Exmoor.
 David learned the printing process and enthusiastically helped me and worked on his own artistic photos.
 As the business grew we were given a chance to rent a lovely old Malthouse in the centre of Alresford, near Winchester with Simon and Mark from ‘The Naked Grape’, Wine merchants.

 We are now in a lovely gallery on the High Street in Porlock, Exmoor and a gallery/studio, located with other Artisans in The Tannery.
 Looking to the very hills I walked when my journey began.
-‘Prego’ our Collie is twelve and seems like us, to have found a new lease of life.
+We now have a very affectionate brown and white Cokapoo called Monet, he encourages us to go out and explore our surroundings.

 Artists who have inspired my work